≡ Menu

 best dog food for older dogs

-Looking for the best dog food for your senior doggy?
+Are you looking for the best dog food for your senior doggy?

-There are a lot of brands available on the market with different price tags but, costlier doesn’t always mean better.
+Many brands with different price tags are available on the market, but costlier doesn’t always mean better.
 Senior dogs have different nutritional needs than puppies or adult dogs.
-In other words, that great puppy dog food is no longer going to make the grade for your older dog.
+In other words, that excellent puppy dog food will no longer make the grade for your older dog.
+So, they need food catering to all their needs in their golden years.

-So, without further ado, let’s just jump right in, shall we?
+So, without further ado, let’s jump right in, shall we?

 Is My Dog Even a Senior Dog?

+Did you know that most dog owners don’t even realize their dog is in the ‘senior’ category until much later?
 There isn’t a specific age at which your dog suddenly becomes a senior from an adult.
 There are several factors at play.

-For example, large breed dogs and giant breed dogs age faster than smaller dogs.
+For example, large and giant breed dogs age faster than smaller dogs.
 So, breed and body weight are both critical factors.
-Studies suggest that overweight and obese dogs tend to age faster than their normal weight counterparts!
+Studies suggest that overweight and obese dogs age faster than their regular counterparts!
+Usually, as a rule of thumb, dogs that have reached half their life expectancy age are considered to be ‘senior.’

-This means that smaller dogs that have a life expectancy of 15-20 years are considered senior when they reach the age of 7½ to 10 years.
-Larger dogs that have a life expectancy of 12-15 years are considered senior between 6 to 7½.
+This means that smaller dogs with a life expectancy of 15-20 years are considered senior when they reach the age of 7½ to 10 years.
+Larger dogs with a life expectancy of 12-15 years are considered between 6 and 7½.
+However, your vet is probably the best person to determine this.

 What Are the Special Nutritional Needs of Senior Dogs?

-Senior dogs should be given a lower-calorie diet in order to prevent obesity, which brings several other complications with it.
+Just like in puppyhood, a dog in his senior years needs special care, attention, and nutrition.
+Old dogs should be given a lower-calorie diet to prevent obesity, which has several other complications.
 This is especially needed if your dog isn’t as active as he used to be.
 Older dogs also have a slower metabolism that contributes to obesity.

+Most older dogs also require high-fiber diets to ensure their gastrointestinal health.
 Several dog food companies carry food curated to the needs of a senior dog.
 However, there are multi-stage kibbles available on the market as well.
 This is a good choice if you have dogs at different stages of life whose dog food bowls tend to blend.

 Treats and Snacks: What Needs to Be Changed?

 Vegetables make great treats for senior dogs as they’re yummy, rich in micronutrients, and low in calories.
-You can give your dog a few slices of apple, a handful of olives, bell pepper, carrots, etc., to munch on.
+You can give your dog a few slices of apple, a handful of olives, bell peppers, carrots, etc., to munch on.

 Water and Senior Dogs: Do Things Change?